 Buy the Fixtures Yourself

 Your contractor will be happy to shop for you, but that will likely cost you more in the end, according to the National Kitchen and Bath Association.
 Most contractors mark up the price of materials, and you’ll likely have to pay for their time to research and travel to stores.
-Not only will your save on those costs if you go to stores yourself, but you’ll also have the opportunity to negotiate prices, or skip brick and mortar stores and look online for deals.
+Not only will you save on those costs if you go to stores yourself, but you’ll also have the opportunity to negotiate prices, or skip brick-and-mortar stores and look online for deals.

 Savings: $1,000 or more